philvuai/showgrandad/README.md

 - No image optimization (consider adding compression for better performance)
 - Delete functionality is available but not exposed in the UI

+## Troubleshooting

+### Photos Disappearing After Deployment

+If photos disappear after redeployment, it's likely related to the storage setup:

+1. **Check Netlify Blobs**: Make sure you're deployed to Netlify (not just running locally)
+2. **View Function Logs**: In Netlify dashboard, go to Functions → View logs to see storage activity
+3. **Test Storage**: Visit `https://your-site.netlify.app/.netlify/functions/test-storage` to verify storage is working
+4. **Site Context**: Photos are stored per-site, so different Netlify sites will have separate photo storage

+### Local Development

+During local development with `npm run dev:netlify`, photos will use fallback storage and won't persist.
+This is normal - persistent storage only works when deployed to Netlify.

 ## License

 ISC License